mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 SPF Record Verification
 -----------------------

+.. note:: Sending outbound SMTP email has been deprecated.
+SPF records will not will not be validated by mailsac in the future.

 SPF Records are the same for all Private and Public Domains hosted by Mailsac.
 The Host will be unique per domain.